jackokring/KRTPluginADemo/docs/rocket.md

 alias pipnew="(pip list -o | cut -f1 -d' ' | tr ' ' '\n' | awk '{if(NR>=3)print}' | cut -d' ' -f1 | xargs -n1 pip install -U) && pip check"
 ```
 To allow upgrading packages, and reducing the number of version conflicts after.
 I managed to get my current `pip check` down to just `ossfs` needing an older version of `fsspec` for some AWS thing built into something, which I'm not using.

+The build of `J` is interesting, as I'm making an new branch to investigate if a `KRTPluginJ` might be possible.
+Basically (kind of inspirational pun intended) the `J` library in its own thread with IO module extenders to operate on data streams represented as `J` global variables with all the code in `A` to `Z` globals set in `profile.ijs`.
+Some limits on the `mac-arm64` version as they don't directly `make` such a `libj.so` equivelent.

+With a bit of planning this might be a nice module.
+I'm imagining something like time, polyphony and some other control CV for indexing the `J` arrays returned.
+Of course it will be a bit inefficient as parsing and stringifying floats might be quite division intensive.
+But, the goal is to make the change over between arrays synchronous in some fashion.

 ## 2.26.29
 TBC